mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 For instance, there is a [Katagiri](glossary#katagiri).
 But this is not Katagiri, this is a cow. *[He laughs.]* But you say “cow”; it’s not a cow.

-Or, for instance, everything is [Buddha](glossary#buddha) .
-Everything is Buddha; human beings are buddha, floors are buddha, trees are buddha, Dan is buddha.
+Or, for instance, everything is [Buddha](glossary#buddha): human beings are buddha, floors are Buddha, trees are Buddha, Dan is Buddha.
 If so, a monk says, “Shall I call you Dan?” *[The group laughs.]* So: [Katagiri](glossary#katagiri), Buddha, Dan.
 It’s not Katagiri, or it’s Dan.
 But it’s not Dan; it’s Katagiri.
 How do you call it?

 (Note: He might be saying “Dainin” not “Dan”, but it doesn’t sound like it.)